 6.2.
 To the extent that the Data Controller or the Data Processor are relying on a specific statutory mechanism to normalize international data transfers that is subsequently modified, revoked, or held in a court of competent jurisdiction to be invalid, the Data Controller and the Data Processor agree to cooperate in good faith to promptly terminate the transfer or to pursue a suitable alternate mechanism that can lawfully support the transfer.

 6.3.
-The Standard Contractual Clauses and the terms of this section will apply to all processing of personal data by Data Controller where the personal data is transferred from the EEA to outside the EEA, either directly or via onward transfer, to any country or recipient: (a) not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the data protection laws), and (b) not covered by a suitable framework recognized by the relevant authorities as providing an adequate level of protection for personal data, including Binding Corporate Rules or a valid safe harbor framework.
+The Standard Contractual Clauses and the terms of this section will apply to all processing of personal data by the Data Controller where the personal data is transferred from the EEA or UK to outside the EEA or UK (as applicable), either directly or via onward transfer, to any country or recipient: (a) not recognized by the European Commission or UK authorities (as applicable) as providing an adequate level of protection for personal data (as described in the data protection laws), and (b) not covered by a suitable framework recognized by the relevant authorities as providing an adequate level of protection for personal data, including Binding Corporate Rules or a valid safe harbor framework.

 7.1.
-When the Data Processor becomes aware of an incident that impacts the processing of personal data, it shall promptly notify the Data Controller about the incident, shall at all times cooperate with the Data Controller, and shall follow the Data Controller’s instructions regarding such incidents so that the Data Controller can perform a thorough investigation of the incident, to formulate a correct response, and to take suitable further steps.
+When the Data Processor becomes aware of an incident that impacts the processing of personal data, it shall promptly notify the Data Controller about the incident, shall at all times cooperate with the Data Controller, and shall follow the Data Controller’s instructions regarding its personal data impacted by such incidents so that the Data Controller can perform a thorough investigation of the incident, to formulate a correct response, and to take suitable further steps.

 7.2.
 The term “incident” used in Article 7.1 shall mean:

 (a) a complaint or request with respect to the exercise of a data subject’s rights under data protection law;